AdobeDocs/control-panel-learn.en/help/sftp-management/generate-ssh-key.md

 ---
-title: Generating an SSH Key
+title: Generate an SSH Key
 description: Learn how to generate an SSH key using a terminal and how to store the public version of the key in the Control Panel.
 feature: Control Panel
 kt: 6348